THE TAG BLOG

 HOW TO PREVENT HOLIDAY RETURN POLICY ABUSE

-Attractive return policies are essential if you want to remain competitive as an e-commerce business—especially in the holiday season.
+Attractive return policies are essential if you want to remain competitive as an e-commerce business—especially during the holiday season.
 But they can also open the door for brazen shoppers to take advantage of you.

 So how can you stop holiday return policy abuse from tanking your margins and fraudulently swamping your business?
-The good news is that you can take a few simple steps to discourage shoppers from abusing your e-commerce return policy without harsh policies or impacted customer experience.
+The good news is that you can take a few simple steps to discourage shoppers from abusing your e-commerce return policy without harsh policies or impacting customer experience.

 1. Make Your Returns Policy Clear and Readily Available on Your Site

 One of the first steps is to make sure your returns policy is clear and readily available to shoppers.
 While this won't necessarily prevent fraudulent returns, it will help ensure shoppers don't accidentally violate your e-commerce return policy.

 2. Make Sure All Returns Are Inspected Thoroughly

 You should also ensure that you have a thorough return inspection process in place.
 This will help ensure your business does not accept back items that have been used or swapped out for fakes.